 One of the main downsides is that it only supports a few cryptocurrencies, and the cheapest offers I found for buying Bitcoin (BTC) were quite expensive.

 LocalCoinSwap is a peer-to-peer (P2P) marketplace for trading cryptocurrencies.
 It lets you trade directly with other investors using more than 250 payment methods.

 But can you trust LocalCoinSwap?
 Is it the best P2P crypto marketplace?

 In this LocalCoinSwap review, I’ll cover the features of the LocalCoinSwap marketplace, take a closer look at how it works, and highlight some of its pros and cons.

 Advantages & Disadvantages

-- Over 250 supported payment methods (including cash).
+- Over 300 supported payment methods (including cash in-person).

 - No identity verification is required.

-- Simple fee structure (1% when you create an offer).
+- Simple fee structure (1% of completed trade for anyone that creates an offer).